jochen777/jWebForm/README.md

 * pre-fillments of form-elements
 * automatically syntactical correct HTML (5) with label and "label-for"
 * pre-fillments of user-input after submit
-* max-lenght constraint on every element to avoid security issues (X)
+* max-lenght constraint on every element to avoid security issues (TBD)
-* easy validation, easy custom validation
+* easy prebuild validation variants, easy custom validation
 * all standard form fields and more (date-input)
+* prepared for multilang-setups
+* warn, if identical names are choosen
+* automatically set correct transfer mode if fileupload elment is used
 * prebuild Bootstrap Styles via theme project
 * prebuild ajax handling via integration project

-* prepared for multilang-setups
-* automatically set correct transfer mode if fileupload elment is used
-* warn, if identical names are choosen
+* no dependencies

 jWebForm is for java what Symfony-Forms is for PHP or Rose::HTML for Perl.